gearpump/gearpump/README.md

 ![](https://raw.githubusercontent.com/clockfly/gearpump/master/doc/logo/logo.png)

-#####This is an on-going effort, and not mature yet.
-There is no at least once or exactly once, load balance yet, though we want to build support for those in weeks.
-We will update the wiki about the detailed status, th e design, and the plan as soon as possible.
+#####This is an on-going effort that's not mature yet.
+Presently there is no load balancing yet, though we want to build support for those in weeks.
+We will update the wiki about the detailed status and design.

-A Actor Driven streaming framework.
-The idea is inspired by MillWheel, Storm, spark streaming, and SAMZA.
+An Actor Driven streaming framework, inspired by MillWheel, Storm, Spark Streaming, and Samza.

-A initial benchmarks shows that we can process 2million messages/second (100 bytes per message) with latency around 30ms on a cluster of 4 nodes.
+Per initial benchmarks we are able to process 2 million messages/second (100 bytes per message) with a 30ms latency on a 4-node cluster.

 ###Actor Hierarchy